ezzye/CV/README.md

 #### SCRUM and Agile project management

-Qualified CRUM Master.
+Qualified SCRUM Master.
 Profiecient in the use of Git and Git-flow.
 Used waffle, trello and JIRA on several projects

 - Used agile project managment (SCRUM) in final project
 - Set up a kanban board using [waffle](https://waffle.io/) for several projects